fpigeonjr/myBlog/content/posts/2019-01-14-habits-for-2019/index.md

 ![code](./code.jpg)

-👨‍💻JavaScript is where it is for me.
+👨‍💻JavaScript is where it's at for me.

-I will continue to explore this language and all its ecosystem.
+I will continue to explore this language and its ecosystem.
 Work has been getting really exciting with more React projects, Gatsby for public facing websites, and GraphQL to interface with the data.

 **The habit is to spend 10 minutes on a personal project, tutorial, or code challenge a day**.
-Practice, repetition, and going deep on the fundamentals is where I will be applying myself.
+Practice, repetition, going deep on the fundamentals, and challenging myself is the way to hone my craft.

-I can check my commit log to see if I am on track.
+[I can check my commit log](https://github.com/fpigeonjr) to see if I am on track.
 Should be lots of green!

 ## Conclusion

 🎉I am so excited to see what God has planned for 2019!

 I am expecting that it is going to be a year full of miracles, blessings, and overflow.
-I am asking God for direction, that he be my roadmap in 2019. _Where do you want me to go Lord?_
+I am asking God for direction, that He be my roadmap in 2019. _Where do you want me to go Lord?_

 > Even though I walk through the valley of the shadow of death,
 > I will fear no evil,